 A Formula 1 pilot will first try to race on the new track in their mind.
-The Same thing is with every sport.
+The Same thing is to every sport.

 Mental preparation is a standard practice in Hollywood.
 The most famous stars use it like Meryl Streep, Robert DeNiro, Leo Di Caprio…

 An actor has to control their body language to make the role more convincing.
 But, you cannot control the whole body language.
-So, the actor tries to feel characters emotions, to be him.
+So, the actor tries to feel the characters’ emotions, to be him.